BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 In the simplest terms, a network performance baseline is a set of metrics used in network performance monitoring to define the normal working conditions of an enterprise network infrastructure.
 Engineers use network performance baselines for comparison to catch changes in traffic that could indicate a problem.

-Setting a network baseline also provides early indicators that application and network demands are pushing near the available capacity, giving the networking team the opportunity to plan for upgrades.
+Setting a network baseline also provides early indicators that application and network demands are pushing near the available capacity, giving the networking team the opportunity to for upgrades.
 Aligning network performance baselines with existing network service-level agreements (SLAs) can help the IT organization stay within capacity parameters and identify problem areas that are falling out of compliance.

 The network monitoring challenge for engineers, however, is to define what is normal for their organization's infrastructure.